 Myanmar, formerly known as Burma, is a beautiful, historic country west of Thailand.
-The country has been fairly untouched by western culture and only opened up for tourism in the mid-1990’s.
-Myanmar is a very traditional country filled with rich history, culture and thousands of stunning sights.
+The country has been fairly untouched by western culture and only opened up for tourism in the mid-1990s.
+Myanmar is a traditional country filled with rich history, culture and thousands of stunning sights.

 The majority of travellers fly into Yangon, formerly known as Rangoon.
-This city was the Capital City of Myanmar until 2006 and still one of the most visited places in the country.
-Yangon is home to the famous Shwedagon Paya, a huge, shimmering pagoda sitting in the city center.
+This city was the Capital City of Myanmar until 2006 and is still one of the most visited places in the country.
+Yangon is home to the famous Shwedagon Paya, a huge, shimmering pagoda sitting in the city centre.

 Myanmar is home to many annual festivals and if you’re lucky enough to be there when one is happening, you will not regret it.
 The Thingyan festival which is held in mid-April is widely referred to as “The Water Festival”.
 If you are in Myanmar during this time, be prepared to get wet and have a great time with locals and tourists alike.
 You will not be able to walk outside of your hotel without someone spraying you with a water gun or a hose.

 While there is still some unrest with the government, this country is generally safe to travel and you will be welcomed with warm smiles.
 The people of Myanmar are known to be extremely friendly, the food is delicious and the prices are fair for travellers on any budget.

 Be aware that you are expected to dress somewhat conservatively in this country, particularly when visiting historic or religious sights.
 Myanmar is not as liberated as many other countries throughout Asia.